ctnava/rxtechnotes/inventory_management.md

   - **Class II**: Temporary or reversible medical harm (e.g., potency variations).
   - **Class III**: Not likely to cause harm but violates FDA labeling or manufacturing standards.

-> 📍 All ineligible medications must be stored in a **clearly marked, physically separated area** (e.g., “Do Not Dispense,” “Quarantine Bin”) and recorded in inventory logs.
+> 📍 All ineligible medications must be stored in a **clearly marked, visually distinct, physically separated area** (e.g., “Do Not Dispense,” “Quarantine Bin”) and recorded in inventory logs.
 > 🔐 Controlled substances must be **tracked, segregated, and secured** under DEA regulations when awaiting return or destruction.

 ### 🗑️ Reverse Distribution